Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: METHODS

-Assume that the CUD hazard rate $\lambda_1$ follows a Cox proportional hazard (PH) model \citep{Cox1972} given a set of risk factors, some of which are measured in a single wave (cross-sectional) while others are measured in multiple waves (longitudinal).
+Assume that the CUD hazard rate $\lambda_1$ follows a Cox proportional hazard (PH) model \cite{Cox1972} given a set of risk factors, some of which are measured in a single wave (cross-sectional) while others are measured in multiple waves (longitudinal).
 For each longitudinal predictor, we first fit a linear mixed model where the predictor is modeled as a function of age.
-The estimated random intercept from this model is then used as a predictor in the CUD risk prediction model.
+The estimated random intercept from this model is then used as a predictor in the CUD risk prediction model \cite{chen2015}.
 More details can be found in Supplement Section S1.
-In addition to using random intercept, later we also explore a simplified version by using average of the longitudinal predictor values over waves.
-The baseline hazard is modeled using M-splines \citep{Ramsay1988}.
-The mortality hazard rate from non-CUD causes $\lambda_2(t)$ is estimated by all-cause mortality hazard rate under the assumption that death due to CUD is rare \citep{NAS2017, UnderlyingDeath}.
+In addition to using random intercept, later we also explore a simplified version by using average of the longitudinal predictor values over waves waves as that will be much simpler to implement in clinical settings \cite{chen2015}.
+We note that while time-varying covariates are commonly used in survival analysis models, extending such models for absolute risk prediction is not trivial and will require additional methodological development, which is beyond the scope of this article.
+Moreover, in our training data, longitudinal predictors were measured at most three times with substantial amount of missingness, making their direct inclusion difficult from practical point of view.
+The baseline hazard was modeled using M-splines to ensure monotonicity of the corresponding cumulative baseline hazard \cite{Ramsay1988}.
+The mortality hazard rate $\lambda_2(t)$ from non-CUD causes was estimated by all-cause mortality hazard rate under the assumption that death due to CUD is rare \cite{UnderlyingDeath, NAS2017}.
 Details about the modeling framework are provided in Supplement Section S2.

-\subsection{Estimation Framework}
+\subsection{Estimation framework}

-The task of estimating the absolute risk expressed in equation \eqref{absrisk} reduces to that of estimating the CUD hazard function $\lambda_1(t)$ (please see Supplement Section S2.2 about $\lambda_2(t)$).
-We employ a Bayesian machine learning approach within the Cox PH model framework to estimate this hazard function.
-Specifically, we use a lasso prior to regularize the regression coefficients and a Dirichlet prior for the baseline hazard coefficients.
-To account for the complex survey design, we incorporate each participant's survey weight into the likelihood function.
-The joint posterior distribution is estimated using an MCMC algorithm.
-Once the model is fitted, it can be used for predicting the absolute risk of developing CUD in a certain time frame for a CUD-free cannabis user.
+The task of estimating the absolute risk expressed in equation \eqref{absrisk} reduces to that of estimating the CUD hazard function $\lambda_1(t)$.
+We employed a Bayesian machine learning approach within the Cox PH model framework to estimate this hazard function.
+Specifically, we used a lasso prior to regularize the regression coefficients.
+For the baseline hazard M-spline coefficients, we used a Dirichlet prior.
+To account for the complex survey design, we incorporated each participant’s survey weight into the likelihood function.
+The joint posterior distribution was estimated using a Markov chain Monte Carlo algorithm.
+The fitted model can be used for predicting the absolute risk of developing CUD in a certain time frame for an individual who uses cannabis and is free of CUD.
 Supplement Sections S3 and S4 provide details about these steps in estimation and prediction.

-\subsection{Model Building Steps}
+\subsection{Model building steps}